top of page

 Signals to Watch

-• Standards bodies optimizing for capacity and TCO, not novelty
+• Standards bodies optimizing for capacity and TCO, not novelty.

-• LPWAN staying relevant through incremental evolution
+• LPWAN staying relevant through incremental evolution.

-• Network economics becoming central to IoT business models
+• Network economics becoming central to IoT business models.

 Key Links